Ahrgau

-The Ahrgau (also Argau) was a medieval Frankish gau that lay either side of the River Ahr in the north of the present-day German state of Rhineland-Palatinate, but also reached the gates of Bonn (the Kottenforst forest still belonged to the Ahrgau), especially after the dissolution of the Odangau.
+The Ahrgau (also Argau) was an early-medieval Frankish Gau (region) along the lower River Ahr in the north of the present-day German state of Rhineland-Palatinate.
+It extended towards Bonn, including the Kottenforst forest.
+In the medieval Rhineland, Gau names were used to locate settlements; although associated with the jurisdictions of counts, these regions were not equivalent to the territorial lordships of the later Middle Ages.

 The Ahrgau is mentioned in the records under various names including Arisco (880), pagus Aroensis (882), Argowe (1064) and Archgouwe (1065).

 Territory

 The Ahrgau belonged to Ripuaria in Lower Lorraine and to the diocese of the Archbishopric of Cologne, which had an Ahr deanery (Ahrdekanat or Decanatus Areuensis) named after it.

-In the south the Ahrgau bordered on the Mayenfeldgau on the line from Rheineck up the Vinxtbach stream to the Hohe Acht; in the west it bordered on the Eifelgau and Zülpichgau along the Adenaubach stream as far as the Ahr, along the Vischbach, the Sürsch and the Swist; in the north it bordered on the Bonngau; in the east the Rhine separated the Ahrgau from the Auelgau.
+The geographical reconstruction in the 1865 Mittelrheinisches Urkundenbuch treated the Ahrgau and Bonngau together.
+It placed the southern boundary with the Mayenfeldgau on the line from Rheineck up the Vinxtbach stream to the Hohe Acht; the western boundary with the Eifelgau and Zülpichgau along the Adenaubach stream as far as the Ahr, along the Vischbach, the Sürsch and the Swist; and the northern boundary with the Kölngau.
+In the east, the Rhine separated the area from the Auelgau.

-Gaugraves

-The gaugraves (Gaugrafen) of Ahrgau mentioned in the records were:
+History